Canon 1D Mark IV vs Fujifilm X70

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark IV and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the X70 have been discontinued, but can regularly be found used on ebay.
 The X70 was replaced by the Fujifilm XF10, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1D Mark IV and X70 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Fujifilm X70 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark IV and the Fujifilm X70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.